Transforming Existing Homes: The Art of Deep Retrofits for Energy Efficiency & Comfort

 4. Environmental Impact

-By reducing energy consumption and incorporating renewable energy sources, deep retrofits contribute to lower greenhouse gas emissions.
+By reducing energy consumption and incorporating renewable energy sources, deep energy retrofits contribute to lower greenhouse gas emissions.
 This aligns with global efforts to combat climate change and promotes a more sustainable lifestyle.
 Importantly, retrofitting existing homes rather than building new ones helps conserve resources, reduce construction waste, and save embodied carbon.

 Challenges and Considerations